dineshipeiris/InventoryManagementSystem/README.md

-# inventoryManagementSystem - this was done in 2012
+# inventoryManagementSystem
-Stock handling
+Stock handling - - this was done in 2012